libretro/docs/docs/library/beetle_sgx.md

 ## Geometry and timing

-- The Beetle SGX core's core provided FPS is 59.82
+- The Beetle SuperGrafx core's core provided FPS is 59.82
-- The Beetle SGX core's core provided sample rate is 44100 Hz
+- The Beetle SuperGrafx core's core provided sample rate is 44100 Hz
-- The Beetle SGX core's base width is 512
+- The Beetle SuperGrafx core's base width is 512
-- The Beetle SGX core's base height is dependent on the ['Initial scanline' and 'Last scanline' core options](https://docs.libretro.com/library/beetle_sgx#core-options).
+- The Beetle SuperGrafx core's base height is dependent on the ['Initial scanline' and 'Last scanline' core options](https://docs.libretro.com/library/beetle_sgx#core-options).
-- The Beetle SGX core's max width is 512
+- The Beetle SuperGrafx core's max width is 512
-- The Beetle SGX core's max height is 243
+- The Beetle SuperGrafx core's max height is 243
-- The Beetle SGX core's core provided aspect ratio is dependent on the ['Aspect Ratio' core option](https://docs.libretro.com/library/beetle_sgx#core-options).
+- The Beetle SuperGrafx core's core provided aspect ratio is dependent on the ['Aspect Ratio' core option](https://docs.libretro.com/library/beetle_sgx#core-options).

 ## Loading PC Engine CD content

-To load PC Engine CD content, Beetle SGX needs a cue-sheet that points to an image file.
+To load PC Engine CD content, Beetle SuperGrafx needs a cue-sheet that points to an image file.
 A cue sheet, or cue file, is a metadata file which describes how the tracks of a CD or DVD are laid out.

 If you have e.g. `foo.bin`, you should create a text file and save it as `foo.cue`.
 If you're playing a single-track Saturn game, then the cue file contents should look like this: